L13/vscode-diff/README.md

 * Supports a history for recently used files and folders.
 * Auto detects current workspaces.
 * Select folders with the context menu in the VS Code Explorer or the open dialog.
-* Drag'n Drop files and folders from the VS Code Explorer or from the Finder/Explorer into the input fields.
+* Drag'n Drop files and folders from the Finder/Explorer into the input fields.
 * Copy files and folders from left to right or vi­ce ver­sa.
+Import: Symlinks on Windows can only be copied if Visual Studio Code runs in Administrator Mode otherwise an error occurs.
 * Select all files and folders by status.
 * Toggle the visiblity of list items by status.
 * Double click an file item in the list to open the diff or the file.